 Add all chicken back to the skillet along with the orange sauce and cook for an additional 5-7 minutes.

-Because this recipe is not deep-fried it is already a healthy version of the meal.
+Because this recipe is not deep-fried it is already a healthier version of the Chinese staple dinner.
 To make it even healthier, do any or all of the following:

 Use low-sodium soy sauce.

 Reduce the amount of brown sugar by half.

 Reduce the amount of canola or vegetable oil you use by half (although you may not achieve perfectly crispy chicken by doing this).

 What to serve with Orange Chicken